leonberkemeier/Kanban-Board/README.md

 ## Usage

 ### Creating Tasks
-- Use the form at the top to create new tasks
+- Click the "+ Add Task" button in the header
-- Fill in title, description, assignee, priority, and initial column
+- Fill in task details including title, description, assignee, priority, and initial column
+- Add detailed information for comprehensive notes, requirements, or specifications
-- Click "Add Task" to create
+- Click "Create Task" to add to the board

 ### Managing Tasks
 - **Drag & Drop**: Click and drag tasks between columns
-- **Edit**: Click on any task card to open the edit modal
+- **Edit**: Click on any task card to view/edit details including detailed information
 - **Delete**: Click the × button on any task card
+- **Detailed Information**: Comprehensive notes field available in both create and edit modals

 ### API Endpoints